SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ChoosingBetweenClassesAndStructures.rst

 Choosing Between Classes and Structures
 =======================================

-Everything a structure can do, a class can do and more, which raises the question of when to use a structure and when to use a class for your custom data types in Swift.
+Classes and structures in Swift have many similarities.
+Both have properties, methods, subscripts, initializers, and so on.
+As a result,
+it can be hard to know
+when to use classes and
+when to use structures
+for the building blocks
+of your program.

 The fundamental difference
 between structures and classes